 VICTORIAE LAETAE PRINC PERP

-Constantine issued
+Constantine issued these coins intermittently

-these coins intermittently from 313-320.
-Arles - 319-320,
+from 313-320.
+Arles - 319-320, London - 318-320, Lugdunum (Lyon) -

-Lugdunum (Lyon) - 319-320, Rome – circa 315 (gold
+319-320, Rome – circa 315 (gold issue),

-issue), Siscia - 318-320, Ticinum- 318-319, Trier - 313,
+Siscia - 318-320, Ticinum- 318-319, Trier - 313, 318-319.
+The

-billon (roughly 25% percent silver) coin was the first
+billon (roughly 25% percent silver) coin was the first appearance

-the page about
+information, go to the page about the billon

-from Trier.
-The VLPP's of 318- 320 had circa 4% silver.
+coins from Trier.
+The VLPP's of 318- 320 had circa 4%

+silver.
 Here is a page

 with

-line drawings of the VLPP's in the Vienna collection
+line drawings of the VLPP's in the Vienna collection from

-book by Guido Bruck, Die Spätrömische
+the book by Guido Bruck, Die Spätrömische Kupferprägung - Ein

-Ein Bestimmungsbuch Für Schlecht Erhaltene Münzen.
+Bestimmungsbuch Für Schlecht Erhaltene Münzen.

 This page is about coins from Siscia and they are arranged by RIC number, but there are also references to the Bikic-Do hoard.¹ This hoard contained 406 VLPP's from Siscia.
-At Siscia these coins were eventually issued for all five rulers at the time (Constantine I, Licinius I, Crispus, Licinius II and Constantine II); but the first series,ASIS* [with the long reverse legend], was issued only for Constantine (RIC 47-51).
+At Siscia these coins were eventually issued for all five rulers at the time (Constantine I, Licinius I, Crispus, Licinius II and Constantine II); but the first series,ASIS✶ [with the long reverse legend], was issued only for Constantine (RIC 47-51).
 The next series (RIC 52-58) was only issued for the Constantine family members.
-It is interesting to note that the heroic bust with spear and shield (the H12 bust and also the H11 with just spear) was only issued for Constantine and was never issued for Licinius.
-Licinius is always depicted as just laureate.
+It is interesting to note that the heroic bust with spear and shield (the H12 bust and also the H11 with just spear) was only issued for Constantine and was never issued for Licinius -- he is always depicted as just laureate.
 After Constantine's victory at the Milvian Bridge, the helmet may have even been association with Christianity, and some rare examples even have a chi-rho in the crossbar.

 Constantine had just won the territory of Siscia from Licinius in 317.
 Siscia was also the farthest east of the mints that issued the VLPP's, so it was closest to the remaining territory of Licinius.
 Constantine was also having troubles with "barbarians" from the North.
 This military bust may been propaganda on the part of Constantine aimed at Licinius and perhaps the fractious Northern tribes-- a little reminder that God was on his side!

-the reverse of these coins as two victories holding a shield.
+RIC VII describes the reverse of these coins

-see the stylus in the hand of victory on some examples.
-The
+inscribing the wreath.
+You can see the stylus in the hand of

-of the H11 and H12 busts, they are draped and cuirassed, and
+cuirassed only, but on some of the H11 and H12 busts, they are

-some show only drapery,
+draped and cuirassed, and even rarer, some show only drapery,

 and no trace of cuirass.
 There are a variety of designs on the